 This is the reduction of steady noise such as HVAC or electrical hum.
 Steady noises are identified by the DSP and reduced at those frequencies that the DSP determines as recurring and inhibitive to the signal.
 With the steady noise attenuated, speech will be more intelligible as it will pass through the system without reduction.

 Note: Noise Reduction will not reduce traffic noise, papers/typing, and most importantly, reverberation.
-A reverberant room will always sound reverberant both to the participants in the room's ears as well as the microphones.
+A reverberant room will always sound reverberant both to the ears of the participants in the room as well as the microphones.

 Acoustic Echo Cancellation (AEC)